 The Knoydart Wilderness one…

-We’re against the clock, racing to pack up camp, rustle up breakfast, brew coffee and catch our ride to the UK’s last remaining wilderness.
-Miles and I are headed to the Knoydart peninsula, on the west coast of Scotland, a 2-ish hour taxi drive from the Fort William; a town that should be so much nicer than it is.
+We’re late as we trundle through the campsite looking for our ride to the UK’s last remaining wilderness.
+We’re headed to the Knoydart peninsula; a place heralded for its untouched, remote beauty (and former UK holiday destination of a certain Sir Ranulph Fiennes).
+It’s a 2-ish hour taxi drive from Fort William; a town that should be so much nicer than it is.
+We’re aiming for Kinloch Hourn, our starting point for this adventure.

 After a few minutes, and several repacks, we set off.
 It’s 8.45am and we’re contouring around the north, shadowy side of these mountains.
 There’s only one path so we follow it, as it hugs the great loch and gives us an incredible early morning view towards the distant peaks.
 There is an unmistakable sense of space and eerie quiet.

 We quickly pass a couple of walkers coming in the other direction, and go on to meet 3 or 4 other small groups over the next hour or so.
-We guess they’ve stayed at the bothy, a few hours walk from Kinloch Hourn and about half way to our final destination; Inverie.
+We guess they’ve stayed at the bothy, 3-4 hours walk from Kinloch Hourn and about half way to our final destination; Inverie.

 The first few kilometres pass pretty uneventfully.
 It is however very, very boggy.
 We continue to walk in shadow for several hours and the morning chill lingers.
-We take it in turn to lead - no navigation is required and we spend most of the time wondering how on earth anyone could have ever, or indeed does still, live this remotely.
+We take it in turns to lead - no navigation is required and we spend most of the time wondering how on earth anyone could have ever, or indeed does still, live this remotely.
 This bemusement goes up a notch when we spot a small white cottage on the far side of the loch - we are hours from a main road, in fact we’re hours from any road, and the only access is via the loch itself.

 It’s approaching late morning and we start to descend.
 As we turn a corner, we can see that the path leads down to a massive beach with what looks like a 4 x 4 track.
 Minutes later we arrive and find to our amazement that somehow there’s a well maintained track here complete with little storage shed.
 How on earth has that got here?

 We trundle on knowing we’re not far from the bothy and a much deserved coffee stop.
 Only when we arrive it’s an underwhelming experience.
 The bothy was not at all as I / we had imagined, and dirty.
 Really dirty.
-Miles and I both agreed it would be best to go out and dig a hole than have to contend with sitting on the loo seat we were confronted with.
+Miles and I both agreed it would be best to go out and dig a hole than have to contend with sitting on the loo seat we are confronted with.
 We didn’t need to go, which was luckily as neither of us had bought a spade.

 We had agreed, during our stop, that we’d change plans and take the harder, longer path to Inverie.
 One that would see us walk an extra 7km in distance and climb up and over two Munroe mountains.
 I wish I could say this was after careful consideration of the options whilst looking at a map, but largely thanks to both us being attacked by flying insects it was not.